 Guilty or not guilty, that is the question?
 Early one morning Jesus was in the temple teaching His followers a lesson or two.
 Suddenly, there arose a commotion in the crowds.
 Religious leaders began to furiously push their way to the front of those assembled there that day.
 As they broke through the crowd, they pushed in the midst of all a woman.

 This woman was no ordinary woman.
-She was not considered like everyone else.
+She was not considered as everyone else.
 She was a woman of ill-repute.
-She was an adulterous woman.
-And, there she stood, broken in spirit.
+She was an adulterous woman and there she stood, broken in spirit.
 Her eyes were down knowing that if she looked up she would see her shame in the angry faces glaring back at her.
-So, there she stands, in the midst of her mess, knowing this time she has gone too far.
+So there she stands, in the midst of her mess, knowing this time she has gone too far.
 This time there is no way out.
 Nobody here would dare to give her second chance.
 Why should they?
 She is just an adulteress, not worthy of anything from anybody.
 She was guilty.

 A shuffling coming from where the Teacher was stooped.
 Perhaps He will be the one to cast the first stone at her.
 She’d heard others speak of this man.
 Some called Him the Son of God.
 Surely her demise is at hand for she will not find a pardon here.
 But, as He stood, the unimaginable happened.
 He spoke, but not to her.
 He lectured those who had gathered against her, “He that is without sin among you, let him first cast a stone at her,” (John 8:7).

-Today, if you are not born again and you want to finally be free from all of those mistakes that you are standing in the midst of it, I urge you to take care of it immediately.
-Above, I quoted 1 John 1:9 which was written to a church of believers who already knew Christ as their Savior.
+Today, if you are not born again and you want to be free and experience what Jesus is offering to this woman, I urge you to turn to Him immediately.
+Above, I quoted 1 John 1:9 which was written to a church of believers who already knew Christ as their Savior and were being encouraged in their faith against false teaching.
 If you want your confession to work you must be born again, then like the woman we too can find release and forgiveness.
-“Jesus answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God,” (John 3:5, KJV).
-“Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost,” (Acts 2:38, KJV).
+“Jesus answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God,” (John 3:5).
+“Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost,” (Acts 2:38).
 Be blessed, turn to Him and accept His forgiveness today!